 MINNESOTANS GIVE TO THE MAX

-Funded in part by the Foundation, Give to the Max Day was created by GiveMN to inspire giving to nonprofit organizations across the state by engaging as many donors as possible in one day.
-These charities reflect the diverse needs of communities across Minnesota, such as hunger, autism awareness, animal welfare and wilderness protection.
+With our support, Give to the Max Day was created by GiveMN to inspire giving to nonprofit organizations across the state by engaging as many donors as possible in one day.
 The first Give to the Max Day in 2009 raised $14 million for 3,434 Minnesota nonprofits.
-In 2014, Minnesotans set a new record, making 119,000 individual donations in one day for a total or more than $18 million.

 -